iliketoprogram14/ILikeToProgram/_drafts/2017-04-06-moving-the-website-to-jekyll-and-s3.md

  - Create index.html

 # Test setup
- - From working directory, run "jekyll build"
+ - From working directory, run "jekyll build" to create your site
  <!--- [Install Apache for Ubuntu](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Set_up_a_basic_working_environment)-->
- - Update DocumentRoot in /etc/apache2/sites-available/000-default.conf to point to the _sites subdirectory in your working directory
+ - Run "jekyll serve" to build and run a server
- - Navigate to localhost in your favorite browser
+ - Navigate to localhost:4000 in your favorite browser

-# Test loop
- - Run jekyll build (--incremental flag?) and refresh localhost
- - Alternatively, run jekyll build --watch once, then subsequently only refresh localhost whenever you make changes

 # Deployment setup
  - Option 1